LitoMore/raycast-cross-extension-conventions/README.md

 Type: `Partial<LaunchOptions>`

 Options for launch the callback command.
 It will be used in the callback stage.
-You can only pass in `ownerOrAuthorName` here.
-The `name` defaults to `environment.commandName`, `type` defaults to `LaunchType.UserInitiated`, and `extensionName` defaults to `environment.extensionName`.
+The `name` defaults to `environment.commandName`, `extensionName` defaults to `environment.extensionName`, `ownerOrAuthorName` defaults to owner or author name, and `type` defaults to `LaunchType.UserInitiated`.

 ### callbackLaunchCommand(options, payload)